-Many women who are in relationship with a sex addict or a porn addict have asked me “Was our entire life a lie?” or “Why have I stayed in this relationship as long as I have?”
+Many partners of sex addicts have asked me “Was our entire life a lie?” or “Why have I stayed in this relationship as long as I have?”
 I believe that a crucial part of recovery and self-growth is understanding what you are working toward.
-Feeling some sense of positivity is crucial for your own survival in the mess of your partner’s recovery.
+Feeling some sense of positivity is crucial for your own survival in the mess of your partner’s sex addiction recovery.

 One way to move forward is to remember the things about your partner that you do love, the reasons why you fell in love in the first place, the great times that you have had.
 If something other than finances is keeping you around, focus on what it is that is keeping you in the relationship.
 It is so important to be able to see what it is that you are working toward!
 This can serve as a powerful motivating tool.